adamldavis/z/README.md

 Zeta Code
 ========================

-Go from a 10,000 ft view of the entire project down to any file simply by zooming.
-Zeta Code is a [ZUI](https://en.wikipedia.org/wiki/Zooming_User_Interface) for programmers.
+Go from a 10,000 ft view of the entire project down to any file or method.
+Zeta Code is a [ZUI](https://en.wikipedia.org/wiki/Zooming_User_Interface).
+Zeta Code is a way to view code as a graph.
+It does not mean to replace traditional IDE's, but rather is a different way to view and manipulate code.
+It looks at a project holistically - including imports and dependencies as top-level objects and breaks out of the ancient code-as-files metaphor.
 ![https://p.twimg.com/AvwpduGCIAAC0Qa.png:large](https://p.twimg.com/AvwpduGCIAAC0Qa.png:large)

-Languages/Frameworks Supported: Java/Maven, Ruby/Gems
+Languages/Frameworks Supported: Java/Maven, Groovy scripting

-* Java/Maven: Tested on itself
-* Ruby/Gems: Tested on the Rails project

 Features
 --------